Murf-y/6wrni-Bot/README.md

 ## Runnig the bot:
-Don't try to, since it was based to run on one server only so just don't bother. if u want to try it out enter the [6wrni server](https://discord.gg/weQf9REBTH)
+Don't try to, since it was based to work on one server only so just don't bother. if u want to try it out enter the [6wrni server](https://discord.gg/weQf9REBTH)